 The OECD has reviewed the issue of rights of way in the context of next generation networks and has indicated a number of policies that could support mobile network investment.
 Ultimately these require a standardisation of rights of way access within countries and regionally.
-According to the OECD, improved access to rights of way and reduced access costs can be achieved by 156:
+According to the OECD, improved access to rights of way and reduced access costs can be achieved by156:

-- · Reducing barriers associated with obtaining authorisation for access to and use of rights of way - Ensuring clarification of jurisdiction for both granting rights of way and settling disputes and coordination among the public authorities involved
+- Reducing barriers associated with obtaining authorisation for access to and use of rights of way - Ensuring clarification of jurisdiction for both granting rights of way and settling disputes and coordination among the public authorities involved - Harmonising administrative procedures for access to rights of way and ensuring consistency in the application of these procedures across a country - Developing a reasonable system of compensation for access to and use of municipal public rights of way

-While fibre deployment along railways, electricity networks and pipes is more common in developed markets, this is more limited in SSA
+154 While fibre deployment along railways, electricity networks and pipes is more common in developed markets, this is more limited in SSA